AndersonRayner/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-LONG BIOGRAPHY

-This is my long description
+This is my long description and has all the different things I do

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv_anderson.pdf" "newtab" >}}resumé{{< /staticref >}}.